Je Reviendrai – a film by Jean Barat

 About Zysman Wenig

-Legend Little family in 1946, Khayé and Zysman with their children Jacques born in 1936 and Roger born in 1940.
+Legend Wenig family in 1946, Khayé and Zysman with their children Jacques born in 1936 and Roger born in 1940.

-Zysman Wenig was born in Poland on 15 January 1913 in Kònskie near Lodz.
-The youngest of seven children, his mother and father died prematurely.
-In 1931, Zysman left Poland to join his older sister, Sarah, who moved to Paris in the 1920s.
-He was 17 years old.
+Zysman Wenig was born in Poland on January 15, 1913, in Kònskie near Lodz.
+The youngest of a family of seven children, his mother and then his father died prematurely.
+In 1931, Zysman leaves Poland to join his older sister, Sarah, who settled in Paris in the 1920s.
+He is 17 years old.

-Sarah and her husband Moshe have 5 children.
-Zysman, barely older than the eldest son, joins the family home in the Marais district and works as a tailor.
+Sarah and her husband Moshé have 5 children.
+Zysman, barely older than the eldest son, enters the family home in the Marais district and works as a tailor.

-During the Occupation, Zysman Wenig was arrested on 14 May 1941 during the so-called «Green Ticket» raid and then interned in the camp of Pithiviers.
+During the Occupation, Zysman Wenig was arrested on 14 May 1941 during the so-called 'Billet vert' raid and then interned at the Pithiviers camp.
 He manages to maintain an often clandestine correspondence with his wife.

-On 25 June 1942, Zysman Wenig was deported to the Auschwitz-Birkenau camp in convoy no. 4 and received the number 42.695.
-He is assigned to a command of carpentry.
+On June 25, 1942, Zysman Wenig was deported to the Auschwitz-Birkenau camp in convoy No. 4 and received registration number 42.695.
+He is notably assigned to a carpentry kommando.

-Transferred on 18 January 1945 during the “marches of death” to the Mauthausen camp and then to the Ebensee camp, Zysman Wenig was released on 6 May 1945 and repatriated to Paris on 24 May 1945 where he met up with his wife and children who had escaped arrest.
+Transferred on 18 January 1945 during the "death marches" to the Mauthausen camp and then to the Ebensee camp, Zysman Wenig is released on 6 May 1945 and repatriated to Paris on 24 May 1945 where he finds his wife and children who managed to escape arrest.

 http://jereviendrai-lefilm.com/